 Poll: Where You Watch TV News Predicts Your Feelings On Immigration

-When it comes to immigration policy, American opinions often break down along party lines, with most Republicans supporting President Trump, and Democrats vigorously opposed.
+When it comes to immigration policy, American opinions often break down along party lines, with most Republicans supporting President Trump's views and Democrats vigorously opposed.

-But according to a new NPR-Ipsos poll, there's an even better predictor of how you feel about immigration: where you get your TV news.
+But according to a new NPR-Ipsos poll, there is an even better predictor of how you feel about immigration: where you get your TV news.

-The poll of more than 1,000 people asked about Trump's immigration policies and proposals and about which immigrants should get priority in the U.S. system.
-The poll was conducted in English and Spanish from June 19-20.
+More than 1,000 people were asked about Trump's immigration policies and proposals and about which immigrants should get priority in the U.S. system.
+The poll was conducted in English and Spanish from June 19 to 20.
 Most respondents said they got their news mainly from TV.

 On some questions, people who get their TV news primarily from Fox News or CNN are even further apart than Republicans and Democrats, with viewers of the other big TV networks somewhere in between.

-Ipsos pollster Chris Jackson says he's surprised to find a connection in the data that's even stronger than partisanship.
+Ipsos pollster Chris Jackson says he was surprised to find a connection in the data that is even stronger than partisanship.

 Loading...